2026 Glassco Translation Residency in Tadoussac

 June 28: Departure from Tadoussac

-Selection Criteria
+Eligibility Criteria

 • A key eligibility requirement is the availability of both the playwright and the translator to attend the residency together.
+Please note that PWM does not match playwrights to translators.

 • We aim to support translation projects in a variety of languages.
 We strongly encourage applications for translations in languages in addition to English and French.